appdev-lessons/refactoring-msm-gui-2/content.md

 belongs_to(:movie)
 ```

 We can delete most of the code because the method `belongs_to` will follow a well defined pattern of naming!
-So as long as the function, table, and foreign key columns share the same name (with only capitalization difference), then we can write a very short, explicit, and clear association accessor method.
+As long as the function, table, and foreign key columns share the same name (with only capitalization difference), then we can write a very short, explicit, and clear association accessor method.

 If you prefer to write out the entire thing, you are welcome to, but this is just another shortcut in your toolbox.